Kashif1Naqvi/pieChart-d3js/README.md

 some importats points
-If you try to understand the code then understand easily devide code into small pieces firstly understand
+If you try to understand the code, then understand easily divide code into small pieces firstly understand
 Svg how created
 then understand how root variable created basically all data will be created  on the base of root variable

 root variable target the pure function name partition() in which we pass the data

-function partition(){
+function partition(d){
   let root = d3.hierarchy(d)
     .sum(d=>d.value)
     .sort((a,b)=>b.avalue - a.value)